akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 connections.
 Nowadays, however, the JDK defaults are much better and the introduction of `ssl-config` makes the configuration hard to reason about.

-For this reason, we have deprecated the `ssl-config`-based API's, and now provide @apidoc[HttpsConnectionContext.httpsServer](HttpsConnectionContext$) and @apidoc[HttpsConnectionContext.httpsClient](HttpsConnectionContext$) that will use the JDK defaults.
+For this reason, we have deprecated the `ssl-config`-based APIs, and now provide @apidoc[HttpsConnectionContext.httpsServer](HttpsConnectionContext$) and @apidoc[HttpsConnectionContext.httpsClient](HttpsConnectionContext$) that will use the JDK defaults.
 There is also a